Get Organized in Style with These Amazing Built-ins!

 10. Desks/Study Areas – Whether in the kitchen, the bonus room, or a child’s bedroom, built-in desks and study areas can be designed according to the floor plan and the individual’s specific needs.

-A convenient and homey work area is created by building wall shelves and a desk in this otherwise empty wall space in the kitchen.
+A convenient and homey work area is created by building wall shelves and a desk in this otherwise empty wall space in the utility room.
 Take a look at the cabinets, drawers, and open shelves for additional storage.
+(Plan #153-2088)

-Here’s a stunning and bigger built-in desk with drawers, cabinets, and open shelves for books, supplies, and décor items.
+Here’s a stunning and bigger desk with drawers, cabinets, and open shelves for books, supplies, and décor items - built into an otherwise unused loft space.

 12. Room Dividers – An open floor design doesn’t necessarily mean no private space.
 With some imagination, you can build innovative room dividers to define areas in the Great Room – living room, dining, game room, and more.